 This document serves as the TRPA Initial Environmental Checklist for the amendments, with an expanded analysis to include the California Environmental Quality Act (CEQA) Initial Study Checklist.
-While not required for TRPA action, the expanded analysis and information will support CEQA lead agencies with their own future environmental review of the amendments.
+The expanded analysis and information will support CEQA lead agencies with their own future environmental review of the amendments.